What is mpox—and should you be worried?

 During the COVID pandemic, people around the world got a crash course in virology and epidemiology.
 Like it or not, we learned lessons in how bundles of genetic material can infect human cells, spread, and wreak havoc on the body in the process.

-At that time, COVID was a brand-new virus.
-Mpox isn’t.
-The virus was first identified in monkeys about 64 years ago, and the first human case was confirmed in 1970.
+Since then, there have been other viral outbreaks across the globe—including that of mpox.
+Formerly called monkeypox, it was first identified in monkeys more than 60 years ago, and the first human case was confirmed in 1970.

-Mpox is rare and typically found in central and west Africa.
-But a global outbreak began in May 2022.
-During that outbreak, more than 99,500 people were infected in 115 countries where the virus doesn’t usually spread.
-This included the United States where there were 32,063 confirmed infections and 58 deaths, according to the Centers for Disease Control and Prevention (CDC).
+Over the years, cases of mpox have been rare and typically concentrated in central and west Africa.
+But in May 2022, a worldwide outbreak began, eventually infecting more than 99,500 people in 115 countries where the virus doesn’t usually spread.
+This included the United States, where there were 32,063 confirmed infections and 58 deaths, according to the Centers for Disease Control and Prevention (CDC).

 Can you die from mpox?

 It’s possible but unlikely—especially if you live in a country with adequate healthcare resources.
 The less serious strain responsible for the 2022 outbreak may kill about 1 percent of those infected.
-The strain involved in the current outbreak has a fatality rate of up to 10 percent.
-Outcomes also depend on variables, including a person’s health history, but most people recover fully on their own in two to four weeks.
+The strain responsible for the 2024 outbreak has a fatality rate of up to 10 percent.
+Outcomes also depend on variables, including a person’s health history.
+But most people recover fully on their own in two to four weeks.

 If we’ve learned anything from COVID, it’s that we can’t always predict how a virus will behave.
 But the more we know about it, the better off we all are.
 Fortunately, scientists already know a lot about mpox.
 Understanding the virus and how it spreads can help you protect yourself and others.